Skip to content

 charge = helix.charge

-This will return 1 or -1, or an awkward array of these values if the helix is an awkward array.
+Returns 1 or -1, or an awkward array of these values for helix arrays.

 Circular radius

-The circular radius is defined as the radius of the 2D circle in the XY plane that the track follows.
-You can retrieve the circular radius with:
+The circular radius is the radius of the 2D circle in the XY plane that the track follows:

 r = helix.radius

-This will return a scalar value or an awkward array of values, depending on whether the helix is an object or an awkward array.
+Returns a scalar value or an awkward array, depending on the helix type.

 Pivot transformation

-To change pivot point of helix, use change_pivot method.
-This will transform the helix parameters and error matrix to the new pivot point:
+Use change_pivot to transform the helix parameters and error matrix to a new pivot point:

 helix = p3.helix_obj(...)